palantir/conjure/docs/rfc/007-endpoint-errors.md

 documentation or the implementation itself.
 As a producer, you are limited in the expressivity of what you can say with your exception, as you have no guarantee that a consumer will handle your exception (or even read your documentation).

 This RFC introduces *declared errors* on Conjure endpoints.
-These errors represent real outcomes of a call to an endpoint, and should be handled by consumers.
+These errors represent real outcomes of a call to an endpoint, and can be leveraged to make tooling to improve handling of errors.

-## Existing Documentation

-### PRs
+## PRs

 * Root PR (Conjure API changes): https://github.com/palantir/conjure/pull/816
-* Other implementation PRs to follow.

 ## Example Conjure implementations